Author Announcements

 How to Commit a Postcolonial Murder

-Nina McConigley is an award-winning author whose work explores identity, belonging, and the intersections of culture in the American West.
-Her short story collection, Cowboys and East Indians, won the PEN Open Book Award and the High Plains Book Award, and her writing has appeared in The New York Times, Orion, Ploughshares, Salon, and American Short Fiction, among others.
+Nina McConigley is an award-winning writer whose work explores identity, belonging, and cultural intersections in the American West.
+She is the author of Cowboys and East Indians, which won the PEN Open Book Award and the High Plains Book Award, and her work has appeared in The New York Times, Orion, Ploughshares, Salon, and American Short Fiction.
+A recipient of a National Endowment for the Arts Fellowship and a Radcliffe Institute Fellowship at Harvard, she teaches at Colorado State University and in the Warren Wilson MFA Program for Writers.
+Her play Cowboys and East Indians was presented at the 2024 Colorado New Play Summit, and her debut novel will be released in 2026.

 Get Mountain Words Updates